Survey on Combinatorial Register Allocation and Instruction Scheduling: Instruction Scheduling

 \subsection{Regional Instruction Scheduling}

-Local instruction scheduling is well understood and, despite its theoretical complexity, has been shown in practice to be feasible for combinatorial optimization techniques.
-Unfortunately though, the scope of local instruction scheduling (single basic blocks) severely limits the amount of instruction-level parallelism that can be exploited, particularly for control-intensive programs.
+Local instruction scheduling is well understood and, despite its theoretical complexity, has been shown in practice to be feasible with combinatorial techniques.
+Unfortunately though, the scope of local instruction scheduling severely limits the amount of instruction-level parallelism that can be exploited, particularly for control-intensive programs.
 To overcome this limitation, regional instruction scheduling approaches have been proposed that operate on multiple basic blocks with a certain CFG structure.
-The most studied structure in the context of combinatorial instruction scheduling is the \emph{superblock}.
+A popular structure in the context of combinatorial instruction scheduling is the \emph{superblock}.
 A superblock is a collection of consecutive basic blocks with a single entry point and possibly multiple exit points~\cite{Hwu1993}.
+Figure~\ref{fig:superblock-cfg} shows an example superblock with two basic blocks $\B{1}$ and $\B{2}$ annotated with their exit likelihoods.

-\paragraph{Handling compensation code.}
+\paragraph{Handling compensation code}

-Moving an instruction from one basic block to another often requires the insertion of \emph{compensation code} into yet another basic blocks to preserve the program semantics.
-In the case of superblocks, such a situation only arises when an instruction is moved after an exit point where the result of the instruction is required.
-The published regional instruction scheduling approaches based on combinatorial optimization avoid handling compensation code by either disregarding the additional cost of placements of instructions that require compensation code of just disallowing such placements.
+Moving an instruction from one basic block to another often requires the insertion of \emph{compensation code} into yet other basic blocks to preserve program semantics.
+In the case of superblocks, such a situation only arises when an instruction is moved after an exit point where the result of the instruction must be available.
+For example, temporary $t$ in Figure~\ref{fig:superblock-cfg} must be available at the exit point of $\B{1}$ since it is used in $\B{3}$.
+Therefore, moving the instruction~$i_1$ that defines $t$ to $\B{2}$ must be compensated by the insertion of a duplicate of instruction $i_1$ in $\B{3}$.
+Most regional instruction scheduling approaches based on combinatorial optimization avoid handling compensation code by either disregarding the additional cost of placements of instructions that require compensation code or just disallowing such placements.
 The latter can be achieved by adding dependencies from such instructions to their corresponding exit points, at the expense of limiting the scope for optimization.

-\paragraph{Superblock scheduling.}
+\paragraph{Superblock scheduling}